barumau/pandunia/espanya/pandunia-espanya.md

 a le - allí (allá)
 a line - en línea
 a max - además
+a nove - ahora mismo (justo)
+a sube - debajo
 abete - abeto
 able - poder (posible)
 • ablo - posiblemente